RunestoneInteractive/httlads/_sources/BikeRental/joining_SQL.rst

 since we list the start and end stations IDs for each trip but there are a few important reasons why that’s a bad idea:

-1. We would waste space by duplicating data (not a big deal for this example but a real concern for large systems)
+1. We would waste space by duplicating data (This is not a big deal for this example but a real concern for large systems)
 2. Updating data (for example status of station from active to closed) would require updating each row in ``trip_data`` that refers to that